A Brief History of Our Parish

 November 1980, this parish met for the first time as a mission church for the celebration of Mass.
 455 people attended Mass in a high school cafeteria.
 On September 1, 1981, Rev. David Banks was assigned as our first administrator and was named pastor in 1984.
 The Cabrini Center was completed in August, 1986.
 Our current 1200 seat church was opened for the Christmas Vigil in 1990 and dedicated by Bishop John C. Favalora on February 24, 1991.
 In February, 1996, Father Banks was transferred, and we were blessed with Father John A. Cippel as our pastor.
 Father Cippel retired as pastor on June 30, 2006 although he will be active in ministry in our diocese.
-We are truly blessed that Bishop Lynch has appointed Father Richard Jankowski as our new pastor beginning July 1, 2006.
+Bishop Lynch appointed Father Richard Jankowski as our new pastor beginning July 1, 2006, and Bishop Gregory Parkes appointed Father David DeJulio as our current pastor in July of 2019.

 About our Patron Saint – Mother Cabrini